Work environment and equal opportunities

 Discrimination

-Discrimination means being disadvantaged or treated unfairly on the basis of one of the seven grounds for discrimination:
+Discrimination means being disadvantaged or treated unfairly on the basis of one of the seven legally defined grounds:

 • sex